Hariprashaad-SR/Youtube-Transcriber/README.md

 5. Enter a YouTube video URL in the input field and click Enter.
 The transcribed text of the video should appear on the page.
 You can even download it !!!

 That's it!
-You've successfully set up environment files and executed a Streamlit application for your YouTube transcriber project.
+You've successfully set up environment files and executed a Streamlit application for the YouTube transcriber project.